-The field "location-when-unauthenticated" specifies a location which any unauthenticated clients should be redirected to.
-This header may be used, for example, when there is a central login page for the whole Web application.
+The field "location-when-unauthenticated" specifies a location where any unauthenticated clients should be redirected to.
+This header may be used, for example, when there is a central login page for the entire Web application.
 The value of this field MUST be a string that contains an absolute URL location.
-If a given URL is not absolute, clients MAY consider it as a relative URL from the current location.
+If a given URL is not absolute, the clients MAY consider it a relative URL from the current location.

-This field MAY be used with 401-B0 and 200-Optional-B0 messages; however, use of this with 200-Optional-B0 messages is not recommended.
-If there is a 200-B4, 401-B0-stale or 401-B1 message with this field, clients MUST ignore this field.
+This field MAY be used with a 401-INIT and 200-Optional-INIT message; however, use of this field with 200-Optional-INIT messages is not recommended.
+If there is a 200-VFY-S, 401-STALE or 401-KEX-S1 message with this field, the clients MUST ignore this field.

-When a client receives a message with this field, if and only if the client's state after the processing the response is either Step 12 or Step 13 (i.e., a state in which the client will process response body and ask user's password), the client will treat the whole response as if it were a 303 "See Other" response with a Location header with the value of this field (i.e., client will be redirected to the specified location with a GET request).
-Unlike a normal 303 response, if the client can proceed authentication without user's interaction (like steps 3, 4, 8, 9 and 10), this field is ignored.
+When a client receives a message with this field, if and only if the client's state after processing the response is either Step 12 or 13 (i.e., a state in which the client will process the response body and ask for the user's password), the client will treat the entire response as if it were a 303 "See Other" response with a Location header that contains the value of this field (i.e., client will be redirected to the specified location with a GET request).
+Unlike a normal 303 response, if the client can process authentication without the user's interaction (like Steps 3, 4, 8, 9 and 10), this field is ignored.

-The specified location SHOULD be included in a set of locations specified in the "auth-domain" field of the corresponding 401-B0 message.
-If this is not satisfied, clients MAY ignore this field.
+The specified location SHOULD be included in a set of locations specified in the "auth-domain" field of the corresponding 401-INIT message.
+If this is not satisfied, the clients MAY ignore this field.